Learn Quantum Computing with Python and Q#

 QRNG

-Randomness is important, expecially where security is concerned.
-We need RNG that our adversary can’t predict.
 While RSA relies on just the assumption that factoring large numbers is hard the randomness of quantum mechanics is guaranteed by physics.
-Generating truly random numbers allows the implementation of a secure One-time Pad.

 The algorithm:

-1. allocate a qubit
+- allocate a

 Quantum Key Distribution